DavidNix/XML2CoreData/README.md

 * It does not sync or delete any objects.
 Only adds them.
 You will need to add this functionality.
 * Assumes the XML file is downloaded locally.
 * Currently, only works with 1-to-many relationships.
+* Use camel case for XML tags.
+They must match the exact names of your Core Data entities, relationships, and attributes.

 # To Do
 * Make debug NSLogs in parse operation more useful ex:  "[NSManagedObject addValue:value forKey:key]""